roth-hex-lab/roth-hex-lab.github.io/content/projects/Data Visualization and Decision Support for Multidisciplinary Clinical Decision Making/index.md

 ---
 title: Data Visualization & Decision Support for Multidisciplinary Clinical Decision Making
 date: 2023-12-01
-summary: "Enhancing and streamlining clinical decision-making"
+summary: "Enhancing and streamlining clinical decision-making."

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.